 These animals are so perfect for pairing with the Surprise Box Die Set that was released several months ago.
 In fact, there is a brand new holiday themed stamp set that coordinates with the Surprise Box die.
 I don’t have this set yet, but it’s super cute.
 Just like with the original stamp set, you can stamp words on the sides of the box.
 I used patterned paper for the inside and outside of my box.
 I assembled the pieces of the puppy but didn’t glue them together until I figured out how I wanted him to fit inside the box.
 The bottom of his head is not adhered to the body, as I have him kind of leaning forward inside of the box.
 Instead, I have the top of his head taped to the body along the back.
 This allows him to hinge forward.
 I stuffed the box with some white crinkle paper shreds from my gift wrap stash and added a candy cane and a piece of candy from the Parcel & Post Christmas Decorations Die Set.

 I embossed a piece of teal card stock with the Radiant Burst Embossing Folder and then adhered that to a Kraft A2 card base.
+(NOTE: This embossing folder was subsequently removed from the website – I guess it’s not available anymore.)
 I hot foiled my sentiment with teal foil.
 I glued the box to the card panel, only putting glue in a vertical stripe along the back, so that it would keep some dimension.
 Who wouldn’t want to open up a box and find this cutie waiting for a big hug?

 Card 2 Supplies